WTA Lyon Results | Federal News Network

 Women’s Doubles

-Lesley Pattinama Kerkhove and Bibiane Schoofs, Netherlands, def.
-Viktoria Kuzmova, Slovakia, and Marta Kostyuk, Ukraine, 0-6, 6-2, 10-3.
+Laura-Ioana Paar, Romania, and Julia Wachaczyk, Germany, def.
+Lesley Pattinama Kerkhove and Bibiane Schoofs, Netherlands, 7-5, 6-4.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.